My name’s Adam (he/him).

 For a glimpse into my teaching, see a sample syllabus here and here.

-At McGill and beyond I have extensive leadership, service and administrative experience (see CV).
+I have extensive academic leadership, service and administrative experience (see CV).

-I hold an interdisciplinary B.A., the equivalent to a double major in Anthropology (qualitative social sciences, Native Studies, Environmental Studies) and French Humanities (French language, literature, philosophy), from The Evergreen State College (Coast Salish territory).
-Afterwards, I taught English in rural Brittany, France.
+I have an interdisciplinary B.A., the equivalent to a double major in Anthropology (qualitative social sciences, Native Studies, Environmental Studies) and French Humanities (French language, literature, philosophy), from The Evergreen State College (Coast Salish territory).
+After that, I taught English in rural Brittany, France.
 Je suis bilingue en français et en anglais.

 My public-facing writing has appeared in anthro{dendum}, Allegra Lab and SAPIENS.